Follow Coach Rembielak on Twitter

-Rick Rembielak, a three-time Mid-American Conference Coach of the Year who has compiled more than 500 career wins, is in his third season as head coach of the Akron baseball program in 2014.
+Rick Rembielak, a three-time Mid-American Conference Coach of the Year who has compiled more than 500 career wins, is in his fourth season as head coach of the Akron baseball program in 2015.

 In 2012, Rembielak’s first season at UA, the Zips earned a